elliottdebruin/checkstyle-idea/README.md

 The **Active Rules** section of the Configuration editor displays all of the rules you currently have in your configuration.
 Selecting a rule in the **Active Rules** section will display and allow you to edit all of its attribution values.
+Note, the Configuration Editor supports type validation so you do not need to worry about inputting an invalid type for attributes.

 #### Adding Rules